- Screen Colours:

 3, 4, 7 and 8 are the north-east (NE); 9, 10, 13 and 14 are the south-west (SW); and sheets 11, 12, 15 and 16 are the south-east (SE) sheet.

-(&LI.NW), 50/L.SW, 50/L.SE (&LI.SW), 60/LX.NW and (Aldringham-with-Thorpe) 60/LX.NE (&LXA.NW).
+So the five maps below are (Minsmere) 50/L.NE (&LI.NW), 50/L.SW, 50/L.SE (&LI.SW), 60/LX.NW and (Aldringham-with-Thorpe) 60/LX.NE (&LXA.NW).

 The map-numbers in thin text are where the coast just spills into the maps' margins.